 - Allocate Memory – This test checks the efficiency of your memory modules – how fast they allocate memory to programs when these programs ask them to.

-You can download the HeavyLoad software at http://www.jam-software.com/heavyload/.
+You can download HeavyLoad from https://www.jam-software.com/heavyload.